-One way to create small game cover is to incorporate a crop-rotation practice that will let recently cropped lands lie idle for a period of time.
-A crop-rotation pattern, such as corn, winter wheat, soybeans, hairy vetch (two years) and back to corn, will produce good results.
+One way to create early successional habitat for upland wildlife is to incorporate a crop-rotation practice that will let recently cropped lands lie idle for a period of time.
+A crop-rotation pattern, such as corn, winter wheat, soybeans and back to corn, will produce good results.
 Another good crop-rotation pattern might be corn, winter wheat and a legume (two years).
 You might also consider a rotation of corn or milo followed by three years of fallow field back to the row crop.
-Whatever crops you plant, including a year or two of fallow fielding or legume cover in the rotation will benefit many wildlife species.
+Whatever crops you plant, including a year or two of fallow fielding or legume cover in the rotation, will benefit many wildlife species.
+Or, one can just sow a cover crop, such as oats, and then leave the field idle, or just simply leave the field idle and manage the resulting native cover in a rotational fashion, disking, burning or mowing about 1⁄2 each year.